Golf: Hatton survives carnage for two-shot lead at Arnold Palmer Invitational

 “Tomorrow it’s all about keeping the big numbers off your card and playing as conservatively as possible,” he said.

-“I’m pretty confident in my game.
-I was pretty good off the tee today.”
+“I’m pretty confident in my game.”

 American Koepka, the man McIlroy recently displaced as world number one, shot 81, which was nevertheless better than three others.